 - In Monkey Bay, transport was the greatest unforeseen cost.
 Things aren’t as central in Monkey Bay and while it is walkable during the day, you will often need to organise transport if you want to get around at night.
 Our Airbnb host drove us around at an extra cost but it adds up

 - There are taxi services between Monkey Bay and Cape Maclear too but you must arrange for this ahead of time

 Pro tip: Get a local SIM card to allow you to use Google maps and call taxi services should you need them.
 Airtel has the best coverage (3G in both Cape Maclear and Monkey Bay, and affordable rates)

-Airbnb has a few options.
-I stayed at the following listings and would recommend them
+There are a few cheap hotels (see some here).
+Airbnb also had a few options.
+I stayed at the following listings:

 - Malawian Kwacha is the local currency but most tourist spots accept USD